Success is where preparation and opportunity meet.

 Any confirmed DTC currently commanding the MIL On can set a Permanent Diagnostic Troubles Code (PDTC).
 They first appeared in 2010 as part of a three-year phase-in period.
 By the 2012 model year, all vehicles could set a PDTC.
 The ECM must have enough memory to store a minimum of four permanent DTCs.

 The following capture is an example of the three possible DTCs: a Pending DTC (MODE $07), a stored DTC (MODE $03), and a Permanent Diagnostic Trouble Code (MODE $0a).
+Note: This capture is from an AUTEL scan tool, which does not display MODEs using Hexadecimal symbols.

 For a Misfire and Fuel System PDTC, the ECM must support storing up to four similar conditions window (SCW) in NVRAM to allow proper clearing from memory.
 If a Misfire of Fuel System PDTC is stored during the first occurrence, the ECM must store an SCW that includes engine speed +/- 375 rpm, engine load +/-20 %, and the same warmup condition below 160°F or 160°F and above.
 The SCW allows the ECM to monitor the specific Misfire/Fuel system conditions when the DTC was initially set.
 If additional Misfire or Fuel System DTCs are specified, each must store a SCW.

-For Smog Inspectors in California, pay attention to Warm up cycles and Miles Driven.
+For Smog Inspectors in California, pay attention to Warmup cycles and Miles Driven.
 PID $30 (Warm-up Cycles Since Cleared) and PID $31 (Distance Traveled Since Cleared) are used by the OIS to Pass or Fail a vehicle with a PDTC(s).
 If the Warm-Up Cycles are 14 or less or the Distance Traveled is less than 200 miles, the OIS will fail the vehicle.
-If the Warm-Up Cycle is => 15 and the Distance Traveled is => 200 miles, the OIS will pass the PDTC status.
+If the Warm-Up Cycle counter is => 15 and the Distance Traveled is => 200 miles, the OIS will ignore the PDTC and pass this inspection portion.

 1. This pattern should be used for most BMW vehicles.
 The differences within this pattern are the methods of EVAP Leak Detection.
 After a cold soak start, the system will test if it has a leak detection pump (LDP).
 If it has a Natural Vacuum Leak Detection (NVLD) or Diagnostic Module Tank Leakage (DMTL) pump, EVAP Small Leak monitor tests will run after an extended engine-off time.